tensorflow/tensorflow/g3doc/Tutorials/Linalg/Ch-1.md

 ```

 Unlike more complex types, RangeType does not require a hashing key for
-unique'ing in the `MLIRContext`.
+uniquing in the `MLIRContext`.
 Note that all MLIR types derive from
 `mlir::Type::TypeBase` and expose `using Base::Base` to enable generic hooks to
 work properly (in this instance for llvm-style casts.
 RangeType does not even
 require an implementation file as the above represents the whole code for the